Magical Drop (video game): Release

-Magical Drop was first released for arcades in Japan by Data East on June 1995, running on the Data East Simple 156 board.
+Magical Drop was first released for arcades in Japan by Data East in June 1995, running on the Data East Simple 156 board.
 On November 17, an album containing music from the game and Dunk Dream '95 was co-published in Japan by Scitron and Pony Canyon, featuring arranged songs composed by Hiroaki Yoshida and other Gamadelic members.
 An updated version titled Magical Drop Plus 1! was also released in 1995, which adds a solo play mode that challenges players to obtain a high score without having to battle an opponent controlled by the computer.
 Magical Drop Plus 1! was released in North America by Data East on November of that year as Chain Reaction.
 This version replaces the character-specific voice acting with a male narrator, while the colored drops were changed into food items and stars.

 The game was ported to various platforms including the Super Famicom and Sega Saturn in 1995, followed by a PlayStation version in 1996.
 The Super Famicom release includes a puzzle mode that challenges players to solve preset puzzles given a limited number of possible moves, while the 32-bit versions contain two new game modes but the original cast was re-imagined with different pre-rendered characters and the artwork was also altered.
 A trial version of the Super Famicom port was broadcast via Satellaview.
 Magical Drop Plus 1! also received a port for PlayStation as part of Magical Drop III + Wonderful, which was also released in PAL regions as simply Magical Drop III by Swing!
 Entertainment, retaining the Plus 1! name as opposed to using Chain Reaction.
 In 2002, the PlayStation port was re-released by Hamster Corporation as part of the "Major Wave Arcade Hits Series" budget label.